Put Your Hearts Up

-"Put Your Hearts Up" is the debut single by American singer Ariana Grande.
-She released the song under Republic Records (at the time, Universal Republic Records) on December 12, 2011.
-The song samples "What's Up?"
+"Put Your Hearts Up" is the debut single by American singer-songwriter Ariana Grande.
+It was released on December 12, 2011 by Universal Republic.
+The song interpolates "What's Up?"
 (1993) by 4 Non Blondes.

-Background
+Background and composition

-"Put Your Hearts Up" was written by Matt Squire, Linda Perry and Martin Johnson.

 Grande began working on her debut album while she was filming Victorious and formally started to work on it with a record label after she was signed to Universal Republic Records on August 10, 2011.
 By September 10, Grande already had twenty songs prepared and was going through the process of narrowing it down to thirteen.

-It was released as her first single on December 12, 2011, despite not appearing on her debut album Yours Truly.
-It is a "50s, 60s doo-wop-inspired" bubblegum pop song which talks about making the world a better place.
+"Put Your Hearts Up" was written by Matt Squire, Linda Perry and Martin Johnson.
+It was released as her first single on December 12, 2011.
+Despite not appearing on her debut album Yours Truly, it was intended as the lead single for the album at the time of release.
+"Put Your Hearts Up" is a "50s, 60s doo-wop-inspired" bubblegum pop song which talks about making the world a better place.